fkaduk/kobodeck/README.md

 The project is forked from [wallabako](https://gitlab.com/anarcat/wallabako).

+Kobodeck will not write to Kobos sqlite database.

 ## who is this for ?

 This plugin could be useful for you if you